Introduction to EDG

 - Teamwork permission profiles: viewer, editor, manager

 Teamwork is an EDG framework that controls the access and life-cycles of its asset collections.
 The three Teamwork permission profiles: viewer, editor, and manager, provide nested levels of collection and asset functions to users (assigned as individuals or as security roles).
-For each asset collection or working copy, a user’s access is determined by the permission profile (V/E./M) assigned to them or their security role(s).
+For each asset collection or workflow, a user’s access is determined by the permission profile (V/E./M) assigned to them or their security role(s).
 For example, users will not see any asset collection for which they lack at least a viewer level permission.
 Editors (including managers) are able to create and modify the assets in a collection.
 Only managers will see as collection’s Manage view or be able to change permission profiles of other users.

 - Production copy